WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: believing oneself to be inherently deserving of privileges or special treatment. 相信自己天生就应该享有特权或特殊待遇。

+- entry

+  1. noun: an act of going or coming in.

+     _"the door was locked, but he forced an entry"_

+     - a place of entrance, such as a door or lobby.

+     - (DIALECT) a passage between buildings.

+     - the right, means, or opportunity to enter a place or be a member of something.

+       _"undocumented workers seeking entry to the United States"_

+     - the action of undertaking something or becoming a member of something.

+       _"more young people are postponing their entry into full-time work"_

+     - (MUSIC) the point in a piece of music at which a particular performer in an ensemble starts or resumes playing or singing.

+       _"a fluffed entry"_

+     - (BRIDGE) a card providing an opportunity to transfer the lead to a particular hand.

+       _"the diamonds are still not established, so South must gamble on finding an extra entry to the dummy"_

+     - (LAW) the action of taking up the legal right to property.

+  2. noun: an item written or printed in a diary, list, ledger, or reference book.

+     _"the entries in the cash book"_

+     - the action of recording an entry.

+       _"sophisticated features to help ensure accurate data entry"_

+  3. noun: a person or thing competing in a race or competition.

+     _"from the hundreds of entries we received, twelve winners were finally chosen"_

+     - the number of competitors in a particular race or competition.

+       _"another large international entry is anticipated for this year's event"_

+     - the action of participating in a race or competition.

+       _"entry is open to people of all ages"_

+  4. noun: the forward part of a ship's hull below the waterline, considered in terms of breadth or narrowness.

 - envision

   1. verb: imagine as a future possibility; visualize.想象未来的可能性；可视化，想象。